Dr Rehana Hewavisenti

 The Kirby Institute

-Dr Rehana Hewavisenti is an early career researcher with a passion for understanding the roles of T cells in virally-induced cancer.
+Dr Rehana Hewavisenti is an early career researcher with broad research interests in human translational immunology, with special interests in understanding the immune responses in virally-induced cancer, sepsis and pancreatitis.
 Dr Hewavisenti completed her PhD at the Centenary Institute of Cancer Medicine and Cell Biology and the University of Sydney, where she conducted research focusing on the phenotypic and functional characteristics of tissue-resident T cells in human disease.

 Within the Immunovirology and Pathogenesis Program at The Kirby Institute, her work revolves around translational immunology, T cell biology and HPV virally-driven cancer in immunocompromised individuals.